 Presently, Amazon Web Services (AWS) does not have a cloud region in Texas.
 However, the company has an AWS Local Zone facility in Dallas, with its parent region being US East (Northern Virginia).

 READ MORE: Amazon (AWS) and Microsoft Data Centers in Virginia

 Why are There So Many Data Centers in Dallas?

 In Dallas, there are so many data centers because of the city’s central location, abundant & affordable real estate, low power costs, dense & diverse fiber connectivity, tax incentives to promote data center growth, strong economy, and inexpensive operating costs.

 Dallas’ central location in the United States makes it an important transit point between the east and west coast of the country.
-Specifically, the city resides at nearly equal distances from the two largest data center markets in the U.S. – Northern Virginia and Northern California (Silicon Valley).
+Specifically, the city resides at nearly equal distances from the two of the largest data center markets in the U.S. – Northern Virginia and Northern California (Silicon Valley).